williain/multitools/doc/guide.rst

     pl.add(MyProcess(val,1234,5678))
     pl.start()
     pl.join()
+    print "Result",val.value

-This example is more like the original class example, but it needs less boilerplate code to make it work.  multitools.ipc.client.Process inherits from multiprocessing.Process, so it works in much the same way althogh note that your method is renamed back to op(), not run() this time.
-If you do overload run() you'd need to put the code that takes the args in the class's _init__, and disable much of the supervisor functionality that follows - i.e. you might as well use multiprocessing.Process directly.
+This example is more like the original class example, but it needs slightly less boilerplate code to make it work.  multitools.ipc.client.Process inherits from multiprocessing.Process, so it works in much the same way althogh note that your method is renamed back to op(), not run() this time.

+If you do overload run() you'd need to put the code that takes the args in the class's __init__, and disable much of the supervisor functionality that follows - i.e. you might as well use multiprocessing.Process directly.

+Note the M_NAME constant defined (as None) there.
+That's just there to prevent a warning output by the Process constructor.
+We're slightly abusing its functionality here; as its name suggests, it's more designed to be used with the class documented next, where declaring an identifiable name is more important.
+But for now we can just ignore the warning, so we suppress it by delaring it as any value, such as None.

 Introducing ipc.host.Supervisor
 -------------------------------
 ::

+    import multiprocessing
     import multitools.ipc.client, multitools.ipc.host

     class MyProcess(multitools.ipc.client.Process):
-        M_NAME='My process'
+        M_NAME=None

         def op(self, result, arg_one, arg_two):
             result.value=arg_one*arg_two